Salivary Gland Tumours: Classifying, Anatomy, & Treatment

 • Minor salivary gland: small glands throughout the head and neck region.

-Tip: location of the mass can be a clue.
+Tip: The location of the mass can be a clue.
 For example, the neck is submandibular, and the floor of the mouth is sublingual.

 Disease